Contents of history blog posts

 Gaze up (or down) the stunning Brewer staircase at Heal’s.
 Spiral staircase.
 1910s.

 Peterborough Court: An Art Deco temple to journalism standing on Fleet Street.
 Art deco building on Fleet Street.
 1920s.

 London Stone – the myths and history of this City landmark explored.
 Medieval/Roman landmark on Cannon Street.

 The ruins of St Alphage: A Medieval church is uncovered on London Wall.
 Medieval ruins on London Wall.

 A reminder of Fleet Street’s tabloid past… and a rather creepy address.
-Building on Fleet Street.
+Office building on Fleet Street.
 1910s.

 The river runs through it: Have you spotted the river in Sloane Square tube station?
 Ancient river in tube station.
 19th century.

 The Chelsea cows – the story behind Wright’s Dairy and its surprising musical legacy.
-Georgian-Edwardian dairy.
+Former dairy.
+19th century.

 Top 10 urban myths about London.
 List of historical attractions.